Skip to Content

 Colorectal cancer treatment options

 Chemotherapy is a type of cancer treatment that uses drugs to destroy cancer cells.
 When used effectively, it may be used in combination with radiation therapy and surgery to achieve the most positive outcomes.
-Throughout our hospitals, the oncologists in our cancer programs are well-versed in attacking tumors and harmful cancer cells, with a host of leading-edge treatments and research at their disposal.
-In turn, these treatments and research are now at your disposal.
+Throughout our hospitals, the oncologists in our cancer programs are skilled in attacking tumors and harmful cancer cells, with a host of leading-edge treatments and research at their disposal.
+In turn, these treatments and research are now available to you.

 Colorectal surgery

 Typically, surgery is the best option for colorectal cancer treatment.
-Our surgical staff includes the region's only team of fellowship-trained colon and rectal surgeons, who partner with gastroenterologists, medical oncologists and imaging specialists to provide you with the best possible surgical experience.
-To that end, we also use the most advanced minimally invasive robotic surgical procedures whenever possible.
-These techniques allow our surgeons to more-precisely perform complex surgeries that provide you with less pain, less scarring, a faster recovery and shorter hospital stay.
+Our surgical staff includes the region's only team of fellowship-trained colon and rectal surgeons.
+They partner with gastroenterologists, medical oncologists and imaging specialists to provide you with the best possible surgical experience.
+We also use the most advanced minimally invasive robotic surgical procedures whenever possible.
+These techniques allow our surgeons to perform complex surgeries that potentially offer less scarring, a faster recovery and shorter hospital stay.

 Radiation therapy

 Radiation therapy is a treatment that uses X-rays to destroy cancerous cells and shrink tumors.
-While more commonly used to treat rectal cancer than colon cancer, radiation is typically combined with surgery.
-Radiation therapy at our hospitals involves the latest technologies and treatments, and we coordinate care with your surgeon, medical oncologist and primary care physician to ensure precise and accurate treatment.
+More commonly used to treat rectal cancer than colon cancer, radiation is typically combined with surgery.
+Radiation therapy at our hospitals involves the latest technologies and treatments.
+We coordinate care with your surgeon, medical oncologist and primary care physician to ensure personalized treatment.

 Support and survivorship

-We understand how overwhelming a cancer diagnosis can be, so we make sure to provide access to a dedicated nurse navigator, who guides you through each step of your treatment and recovery journey.
+We provide access to a dedicated nurse navigator who guides you through each step of your treatment and recovery journey.
 Our specialized colorectal cancer nurse navigators will initiate and facilitate timely communication with each member of your care team, as well as provide education, resources, emotional support and access to support groups and community resources.

 Treating colon conditions